 8-I.G.
-VIOLATION OF HQS SPACE STANDARDS 24 CFR 982.403 CHAINLIVIAN Policy:
+VIOLATION OF HQS SPACE STANDARDS 24 CFR 982.403

-If the CHAINLIVIAN determines that a unit does not meet the HQS/UPCS space standards because of an increase in family size or a change in family composition, the CHAINLIVIAN must issue the family a new voucher, and the family and CHAINLIVIAN must try to find an acceptable unit as soon as possible.
-If an acceptable unit is available for rental by the family, the CHAINLIVIAN must terminate the HAP contract in accordance with its terms.
+If INLIVIAN determines that a unit does not meet the HQS/UPCS space standards because of an increase in family size or a change in family composition, INLIVIAN must issue the family a new voucher, and the family and INLIVIAN must try to find an acceptable unit as soon as possible.
+If an acceptable unit is available for rental by the family, INLIVIAN must terminate the HAP contract in accordance with its terms.